 - Some energetic follows will over rotate a spin or try to do multiple spins when in fact the leader is leading just one spin.
 If its a free spin then the follow may do multiple spins, but if there is still a hand connection during the spin the follow should feel and then go with the particular lead as there is usually something coming up that the leader has in mind, taking over a lead, or affecting the timing by over rotating a lead is also a form of back leading.

-- If you are a beginning leader and have not done a move before refrain from doing it the first time on the dance floor unless you know that you can do it safely, a leader who doesn't know what to do and how to do it could hurt his partner which is why it helps to have a practice partner.
-For example, the one arm fold behind the ladies back requires precise timing and proper technique (i.e. you cannot fold it above her belt line, etc.), and if not done properly it will hurt the lady's rotator cuff by her shoulder causing her great pain - do that once and the lady will never dance with you again.
-Leaders must always think safety first.
+- If you are a beginner and have not done a move before refrain from doing it from the very first time on the dance floor unless you know that you can do it safely, a leader who doesn't know what to do and how to do it could hurt someone, for example the one arm hammerlock fold behind the ladies back requires precise timing and proper technique (i.e. you cannot fold it above her belt line, etc.), if not done properly it will hurt the lady's rotator's cuff causing her great pain.
+I have seen ladies fall down at clubs and hurt themselves because they did not know how to spin and their partners didn't know how to lead them. one cannot simply fake or wing it when dancing, as much fun as dancing is, always think safety first.